jephbayf1986/DrSproc/src/DrSproc.Unity/ReadMe.md

 ### Installation

-You can install Dr Sproc with Unity from Nuget Package Manager
+You can install Dr Sproc with Unity from Nuget Package Manager, or Nuget CLI:

 ```cli
 nuget install DrSproc.Unity